-The Texas High School Mountain Bike League works to establish and maintain safe, quality high school mountain bike programs.
+The Texas Interscholastic School Mountain Bike League works to establish and maintain safe, quality middle and high school mountain bike programs.
 The League is responsible for establishing a climate that will:

 - Provide students who have the desire to mountain bike with the coaching and camaraderie that will help them achieve both competitive and non-competitive cross-country mountain biking goals in a safe and enjoyable manner;

 - Develop an awareness of what it is to be an amateur athlete that is both gracious and respectful to their community;